21 December 2020

 Step onto the unspoilt shores of Sodwana Marine Reserve Safari, KwaZulu-Natal.
 One of the world’s top dive sites, scuba divers can discover a spectacular underwater world with excellent visibility.
 Expect to see exquisite coral gardens, dolphins, rays and female ragged-tooth sharks.
 There are also reefs to snorkel over, game fishing, and charter boat tours.

 From May to November, Humpback and Southern right whales visit the area, while from November to January, leatherback and loggerhead turtles lay their eggs on the beaches.
 Join a community-guided tour to witness turtles laying eggs on the same beaches they emerged from!

 Try Mbombela to Hoedspruit via the Long Tom Pass.
 A spectacular scenic alternative to the Panorama Route in Mpumalanga, this 250km-route combines breathtaking scenery with culture and history.
 As you drive along the route, stop at the Sudwala Caves, some of the oldest caves in the world at around 240-million years old, for a tour.
 As you continue through breathtaking scenery, some of the sights you’ll come across are: a monument to the South African War (Anglo-Boer War); the picturesque town of Sable; the Gustav Klingbiel Nature Reserve; Horseshoe Falls; a fascinating local history museum in Mashishing; farmlands filled with citrus groves, mangoes and avocados.

-Take a peek at our Insider Guide to South Africa for more trip ideas or get in touch with your Travel Counsellor to find out more about tailor-made holidays in South Africa.
+Get in touch with your Travel Counsellor to find out more about a local holiday break in South Africa.